Written by Vedika Pathania, a second-year student.

 As a result, the most one can hope for is that zero-day assaults become less common by staying up to date with every operating system update and security patch issued by device makers.
 And, if you have the funds, replacing phones on a regular basis is likely the most effective, albeit costly, solution.

-Because the spyware is Fixed firmly and deeply in the hardware, the attacker will have to successfully infect each new device.
+Because the spyware is embedded in the hardware, the attacker will have to successfully infect each new device.
 This might provide logistical (expense) as well as technological (security upgrade) difficulties.

 What is the Pegasus Project?